eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

     }
 });
 ```
-The `node` parameter of the callback can be a `ReadableNode` or `WritableNode` depends of the mutability of the `DynamicData`,
+The `node` callback parameters can be either `ReadableNode` or `WritableNode`, depending on `DynamicData` mutability,
-and has the following methods that allows to introspect the node
+and provides the following methods for introspection
 ```c++
 node.data() // for a view of the data node.type() // related type